 - 🏀 Basketball – The NBA rules the roost when it comes to basketball betting, with huge turnover and betting options.
 The local NBL league also holds plenty of bets, as do leagues worldwide.
 Aussies love player prop bets, with legends like Lebron and Kevin Durant being bet on frequently.

 The bet types at offshore sites compared to our local sites are very similar.
-However, there are often more prop markets and unique futures available at overseas operators, and some, like esports betting sites, are dedicated to more niche sports.
+There are often more prop markets and unique futures available at overseas operators, and some, like esports betting sites, are dedicated to more niche sports.
 So, what are the different bet types available?

 Win Markets